-Yoga can also be a practice of reconditioning, restructuring and rebalancing the body and mind.
+The yogic practices recondition, restructure and rebalance the body and mind.
 In the asana practice, we use the physical body as an entry point to what lies underneath in the more subtle layers of ‘self’.
 The process involves fostering acceptance, which can lead to more confidence and ease in our physical, mental and emotional being.

-My yoga classes are dynamic yet slow, focusing on breath awareness, body alignment and exploration of the connection between the body and mind.
-I aim to bring awareness of the whole, unique being, and pay special attention to assisting students into a deeper state of physical and emotional awareness.
+My yoga classes are dynamic and focused on breath awareness designed to slow down and regulate life force (prana).
+I am also fascinated by body alignment and exploring the connection between the body and mind.
+My aim is to wake students up to the awareness of their whole potential and I pay special attention to assisting students into a deeper state of physical and emotional awareness.